appgardenstudios/hyaline-github-app-config/.github/apps/_hyaline/README.md

 Fork the [appgardenstudios/hyaline-github-app-config](https://github.com/appgardenstudios/hyaline-github-app-config) repository into your org or personal account.
 You will need to set this up as described in the main [README.md](../../../README.md).

 ### 2. Create GitHub App
 Sign in to GitHub and create a new GitHub App in your organization or personal account.
-It MUST be in the same location as the `hyaline-github-app-config` you forked above.
+It MUST belong to the same account as the `hyaline-github-app-config` repository you forked above.
 You will need to supply/configure the following when creating the app:

 - **GitHub App name** - Choose a valid name for this app (e.g. `hyaline-github-app-<my-org>`)
 - **Homepage URL** - Use your own website or the URL for your forked configuration repo from Step 0